nasa/GeneLab_RNASeq_Workflow/README.md

 > Note: To use Docker instead of Singularity, use `-profile docker` in the Nextflow run command.
 Nextflow will automatically pull images as needed.

+> Note: The `-resume` parameter can be used to resume a previously interrupted workflow from where it left off (see [Nextflow documentation](https://www.nextflow.io/docs/latest/getstarted.html#modify-and-resume)) or to restart the workflow from a specific point by changing relevant parameters, which will re-execute that process and all downstream affected processes.

 <br>

 #### 4a.
 Approach 1: Run the workflow on a GeneLab RNAseq dataset with automatic retrieval of reference fasta and gtf files